its-jasmine/notScrabble/README.md

 ### Known issues

-The AI is too good, beware.
+- The AI is too good, beware.
+- The look and feel on Mac devices may not display the GUI as expected.
+- Pop-up notifications will always appear in the center of the screen regardless of the location of the actual Game frame.

 ### Requirements